 Before you return your residence card, it is a good idea to make a copy of both the front as well as the back of the card for possible future reference.

 Kindly make the document invalid before mailing it.
-You can do this by making a cut in the document or by punching a hole it.
+You can do this by making a cut in the document or by punching a hole in it.
 Please do not cut the document in half.

 If you remain illegally in the Netherlands, the AVIM (police) or Marechaussee can impose a return decision.
 The return decision may state that you have to leave within 4 weeks, but it could also state that you have to leave the Netherlands immediately.
 You can also get an entry ban for Europe.
 This does not apply to EU/EEA citizens and their family members.
 See this link for additional information.